 Family/general physicians, general/community cardiologists, cardiac nurses, pediatricians, pediatric nurses, genetic counselors

-This activity is supported by educational grant funding from BMS, Cytokinetics and Sanofi.
+This activity is supported by educational grant funding from Bristol Myers Squibb, Cytokinetics and Sanofi.
 Learners may participate in this educational activity free of charge.

 - Introduction to hypertrophic cardiomyopathy (HCM)

 - Diagnostic criteria and features

 - Natural history of disease